 Invest in a Good Chew Toy

-If you’re only going out for an hour or so, then this trick is perfect for your dog.
-Whenever I'm going grocery shopping or to pick something up, I always fill my dog's Kong chew toy with peanut butter.
+Whenever I'm going grocery shopping or picking something up, I always fill my dog's Kong chew toy with peanut butter.

-My dog loves her Kong, especially because there’s so many ways to play with it.
+My dog loves her Kong, especially because there are so many ways to play with it.
 This is another game where you use a specific brand of treat only for this purpose, so your dog knows what you're about to play when you take them out.
-For this game, I use Nature’s Bits with Salmon, Strawberries and Sweet Potato.
+For this game, I use Three Dog Bakery Soft Baked PB&J Bites.

 Serious Dog Training